The Journal of Lifelong Learning in Psychiatry

 The FOCUS Self-Assessment Exam is an annual 120 question, multiple choice supplement written by practicing psychiatrists and academic experts that allows you to earn 24 CME credits and the opportunity to anonymously compare your knowledge to that of your peers either online or paper.
 Each question is similar to those used in board-type exams.
 The FOCUS Self-Assessment Exam is listed by the ABPN as an approved self-assessment activity that fulfills the requirement of psychiatrists applying for and taking the recertification examination.

-Four Performance in Practice Modules, approved by ABPN for the clinical chart review component of MOC Part 4, are included in a subscription to FOCUS.
-Screening of Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; and Physician Practice Assessment Tool for the Care of Adults with Schizophrenia are easy to use, paper-based PIP Modules.
+Six Performance in Practice Modules, approved by ABPN for the clinical chart review component of MOC Part 4, are included in a subscription to FOCUS.
+Screening of Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; Physician Practice Assessment Tool for the Care of Adults with Schizophrenia; Clinical Module for the Care of Patients with Major Depressive Disorder; and Clinical Module for the Care of Patients with Posttraumatic Stress Disorder are easy to use, paper-based PIP Modules.
 Completion of three stages of a PIP Module provides 20 additional CME credits per module and qualifies as a completed MOC Part 4 activity.

 FOCUS addresses the core content in psychiatry in four year cycles.
 Each issue briefs you on new developments and reviews the current state of practice in that topic area through: